bioset-org/isomer/scripts/README.md

 ## Citation

-If this pipeline contributes to your research, please cite this repository (GitHub URL / DOI if available).
+If this pipeline contributes to your research, please cite this repository (https://github.com/bioset-org/isomer).